 - The web browser sends information to the server about which version of SSL it wants to use and other information.

 - The web server replies with similar information about SSL versions and its SSL certificate.

 - The web browser checks that the certificate is valid.
-If it is, it generates a random 'pre-master secret' that will be used to secure the connection.
+If it is, it generates a random 'pre-main secret' that will be used to secure the connection.